agfrey01/College-Football-Scouting/README.md

 Tools and prompts/settings: None
 What AI wrote vs what I wrote: I did not use any AI to help with this week's assignments.
 Two changes after checking facts or adding context: N/A

+Week 13:
+This week I experimented with expanding the model’s context by adding a large statistical file (stats2024.csv) directly into the prompt.
+The goal was to improve scouting report accuracy by giving the model access to more detailed numeric data during inference.
+I updated the notebook to load and inject the full CSV content into the API call, alongside the prompt template, tools, and regression set.

+However, after running the updated workflow, the request consistently exceeded the token limit allowed by the API.
+As a result, the model returned no usable output, preventing any meaningful regression or A/B evaluation.
+Because this change significantly increases prompt size and makes the system unstable, I will not be keeping this modification going forward.

+Next week, I will revert to a lighter-weight context approach and explore alternative methods such as preprocessing the stats into summarized features or storing structured data in smaller chunks that can be selectively loaded based on team.
+This will maintain performance while avoiding token overflows.

+AI Use Note
+Tools and prompts/settings: ChatGPT
+What AI wrote vs what I wrote: ChatGPT editted my writing and formatted into a cohesive narrative for both my README.md file and CHANGELOG.md file
+Two changes after checking facts or adding context: I had to remove the extraneous details the model added to my writing.
+I also had to add more detail afterward to comprehensively update my README.md file.